scality/metalk8s/docs/operation/enable_ip_ip.rst

 By default Calico_ in MetalK8s is configured to use IP-in-IP_ encapsulation only for cross-subnet communication.

+IP-in-IP_ is needed for any network which enforces source and destination fields of IP packets to correspond to the MAC address(es).

 To always use IP-in-IP_ encapsulation run the following command:

 .. code-block:: shell